 The foraging behaviors of bees (Apoidea) can be influenced by the presence of predators (Dukas 2001; Jones 2010; Kacelnik and El Mouden 2013), although bees’ responses to predators could vary depending on a number of factors.
 Many of the cues bees use for optimizing foraging are also used by predators (Greco and Kevan 1994; Heiling et al. 2004), and many predators occupy flowers as hunting platforms, potentially increasing predation risk to bees while foraging.
 A recent cross taxa review of floral visitors found that such flower-occupying predators reduced floral visitation by 36% and the duration of visits by 51% compared to flowers without predators (Romero et al. 2011).
 However, the responses to predators differed across taxa, and specifically suggested there could be differences in response by social and solitary bees (Romero et al. 2011).
 This highlights the need for more studies addressing the role of flower-occupying predators on different bee taxa, and on bees with varying ecological and life-history characteristics.

 The behavioral responses of foraging bees to predators likely depend on the bees’ ability to recognize predators and whether or not they can learn to avoid them.
 Most behavioral studies have focused exclusively on eusocial bees in controlled laboratory settings using artificial predators.
 For example, such studies have shown that social bees are risk averse, becoming more discriminating of flowers after experiencing repeated simulated predation attempts (Ings and Chittka 2008; Ings et al. 2012), modulating their exposure to predators by avoiding patches of flowers with high predator densities, scanning flowers before landing on them, and aborting foraging attempts on predator-occupied flowers (Ings and Chittka 2008; Ings and Chittka 2009; Ings et al. 2012).
-In contrast, the behaviors of solitary bees in response to flower-occupying predators have rarely been studied.
+In contrast, the behaviors of solitary bees in response to flower-occupying predators have rarely been studied (though see Reader et al. 2006; Oliveira et al. 2016).
 Solitary bees’ response to predators could vary greatly depending on a number of factors.
 On the one hand, if solitary bees are risk averse, they should display pre-landing avoidance behaviors to flower-occupying predators similar to those of eusocial bees.
 On the other hand, if the cost of predation is greater for solitary bees than social bees, they may exhibit greater responses to flower-occupying predators.
 Fitness optimization models predict that solitary bees should be more risk averse than social bees (Jones 2010; Rodriguez-Girones and Bosch 2012), given that individual female solitary bees are the sole provisioners of their offspring.
 Female mortality while foraging would therefore effectively eliminate that individual's reproductive effort, compared to social bees in which foragers contribute indirectly through shared fitness.